 MAJOR RETAILERS MOVE TO COMBAT RETURN FRAUD WITH RETURN TAGS

-Since Bloomingdale’s introduced the controversial ‘b-tag’ back in 2013, perception surrounding single use return tags has shifted to acceptance.
-Over the past year I have seen various types of custom home removal security tags appear on merchandise pointing to the fact that retailers and fashion brands are acknowledging the growing issue of return fraud.
-This situation is like when stores started using reusable plastic security tags in the 1960s, that are now commonplace, originally implemented to control the increasing prevalence of shoplifting.
+Since Bloomingdale’s introduced the controversial ‘b-tag’ back in 2013, perception surrounding single-use, anti wardrobing return tags has shifted to acceptance.
+Over the past year, I have seen various types of custom home removal security tags appear on merchandise, pointing to the fact that retailers and fashion brands acknowledge the growing issue of return fraud.
+This situation is like when stores started using reusable plastic security tags in the 1960s that are now commonplace, implemented initially to control the increasing prevalence of shoplifting.

-The retail shrinkage problem driven by increasing instances of wardrobing, price switching, receipt fraud and cross retail returns has escalated rapidly along with the explosion of ecommerce and has sellers searching for solutions to eliminate cases of return abuse.
+The retail shrink problem driven by increasing instances of wardrobing, price switching, receipt fraud, and cross retail returns has escalated rapidly along with the explosion of e-commerce and has sellers searching for solutions to eliminate cases of return abuse.

 It was Bloomingdale’s who brought the issue of wardrobing or wear and return fraud out into the open and directly called out shoppers who were ‘borrowing’ special occasion dresses and returning them for a full refund.

-So here we are 7 years later, and the use of secure return tags seen in department stores and attached to the clothes of certain fashion brands has increased.
-However custom manufacturing of such return tags is out of reach for most of us.
-So, whether you are a boutique owner, a fashion brand or an online seller (like I am on ebay) we have a versatile solution to ward off unscrupulous shoppers looking to engage in return fraud or abuse.
+Here we are, 7 years later, and the use of anti wardrobing tags seen in department stores and attached to certain fashion brands' clothes has increased.
+However, custom manufacturing of such return tags is out of reach for most of us.
+So, whether you are a boutique owner, a fashion brand, or an online seller (like I am on ebay), we have a versatile solution to ward off unscrupulous shoppers looking to engage in return fraud or abuse.

-But first let’s look at some custom return fraud solutions that are easily understood by consumers and show that secure return tags are becoming normalized.
+First, let's look at some custom return fraud solutions that consumers readily understand and show that secure return tags are becoming normalized.

 NORDSTROM'S DRESS RETURN TAGS

-These tags were spotted at a Nordstrom store on their special occasion dresses.
+I spotted these anti wardrobing tags at a Nordstrom store on their special occasion dresses.
 The highly visible cardboard tag is attached to the seam under the armhole.

-What I found striking is that while they are there as a deterrent, they are not truly secure against return fraud.
+I found striking that while they are there as a deterrent, they are not genuinely secure against return fraud.
 Anyone with a tagging gun kit, available on Amazon for $4.69, can easily reattach this tag.

-This tells us that preventing wardrobing return fraud can no longer be left to chance or reliance on the honesty of customers.
+Nordstrom's use of return tags tells us that preventing wardrobing return fraud can no longer be left to chance or reliance on customers' honesty.

 SELF-PORTRAIT'S RETURN TAGS

-Their layered lace and netting dresses offer the perfect attachment point for their return tags which are threaded through the outer layer and sealed with a plastic locking mechanism.
+Their layered lace and netting dresses offer the perfect attachment point for their return tags threaded through the outer layer and sealed with a plastic locking mechanism.

-A return fraud deterrent is a definite necessity for a brand whose dresses makes the wearer stand out in a crowd.
+A return fraud deterrent is a definite necessity for a brand whose dresses make the wearer stand out in a crowd.

-Unfortunately there are some consumers who prefer not to be seen in the same dress twice.
-The challenge comes with the cost of such extravagance and so wear and return instead forcing fashion brands into adopting such measures against wardrobing.
+Unfortunately, some consumers prefer not to be seen in the same dress twice.
+The challenge comes with the cost of such extravagance, and so they opt to wear and return instead, thereby forcing fashion brands into adopting such measures against wardrobing.

 BCBG MAX AZRIA'S RETURN TAGS

-Another brand sort out for special occasions like proms, BCBG Max Azria has reverse engineered a care label and printed it with their return policy and sewn it into the outside seam of their dresses.
+Another brand sought out for special occasions like proms, BCBG Max Azria has reverse-engineered a care label, printed it with their return policy, and sewn it into the outside seam of their dresses.

 A highly visible deterrent to those looking to wear and return a dress for sure.

-On close inspection it may be possible for someone with good crafting or sewing skills to reattach this tag.
-They would just need the perfect cotton to match!
+On close inspection, it may be possible for someone with good crafting or sewing skills to reattach this tag.
+They would, however, need the perfect cotton to match!